jgndev/c_dsa_templ/README.md

 # C DSA Template

-This template is created to quickly stand up a new project for C that
+This template is created to quickly stand up a new project for C that includes Unity Tests and CMake for builds.

 ## Usage